andrescn20/andrescn20/README.md

 #### Hello there :muscle:

 Im Software Engineer and Mechanical Engineer.
 Just finished a Software Engineering internship at Microsoft and currently work as a University Professor, teaching Full Stack Development with .NET and React.
 Im passionate about education and creating with purpose.
 Currently learning more about Robotics and IoT.
-Based in Costa Rica:costa_rica:
+Based in Costa Rica :costa_rica:

 ### Frameworks and Tools